 Registration of a Service Animal on Campus

 When practicable, a student, employee or visitor seeking to use a service animal is requested to notify the appropriate College office listed below prior to bringing the animal on to College property.
-A service animal’s handler will be asked to complete a voluntary Service Animal Registration Form.
+A service animal’s handler will be asked to complete a voluntary Service Animal Registration Form (PDF – Opens in a new window.).
 These documents shall be maintained confidentially by the College.
 If the animal qualifies as a service animal, the handler will voluntarily agree to comply with this policy at all times while the animal is on College property.
 Members of the general public intending to visit the college with a service animal should notify the appropriate office below when practicable.

 - Students: – Contact the Learning Accommodations Center, Behrakis One-Stop Student Center, SC111, via email at firstname.lastname@example.org or by phone at 978-556-3654.

 - Employee: – Contact the Human Resources Department, General Services Building, B219, via email at email@example.com or by phone at 978-556-3928.

 - Haverhill – the Public Safety Office is located on the first floor of the Hartleb Technology Center room TC-122.
 978-556-3689.

 - Lawrence – 45 Franklin Street, the Public Safety Office is located at the main entrance at the information station.
 978-738-7499.

 Specific questions related to the use of service animals on College property can be directed to: Justine Caron-NECC Affirmative Action/Equal Opportunity Officer, Section 504 Compliance Officer and or the Americans with Disabilities Act Coordinator, at 978-556-3956, or email: firstname.lastname@example.org.

 Permissible Inquiries about a Service Animal